doctrine/mongodb-odm/en/reference/architecture.rst

 A document instance can be characterized as being NEW, MANAGED, DETACHED or REMOVED.

--  A NEW document instance has no persistent identity, and is not yet associated with an DocumentManager and a UnitOfWork (i.e. those just created with the "new" operator).
+-  A NEW document instance has no persistent identity, and is not yet associated with a DocumentManager and a UnitOfWork (i.e. those just created with the "new" operator).
--  A MANAGED document instance is an instance with a persistent identity that is associated with an DocumentManager and whose persistence is thus managed.
+-  A MANAGED document instance is an instance with a persistent identity that is associated with a DocumentManager and whose persistence is thus managed.
 -  A DETACHED document instance is an instance with a persistent identity that is not (or no longer) associated with an DocumentManager and a UnitOfWork.
--  A REMOVED document instance is an instance with a persistent identity, associated with an DocumentManager, that will be removed from the database upon transaction commit.
+-  A REMOVED document instance is an instance with a persistent identity, associated with a DocumentManager, that will be removed from the database upon transaction commit.

 Persistent fields